 What Is an RPG Game?

-As these games became more complex it was inevitable that they would begin to filter onto the computer.
-Early games were simplistic, providing the user with a simple 3D maze with encounters along the way—early games on the PC included many AD&D type games, and one of the more detailed games is The Bard’s Tale.
-These games rudimentary featured poor graphics, far too many random events, and not much storyline.
+As these games became more complex, it was inevitable that they would begin to appear on the computer.
+Early games were simplistic, providing the user with a 3D maze with various encounters along the way.
+Early games on the PC included many AD&D type games, and one of the more detailed games is The Bard’s Tale.
+These games featured poor graphics, far too many random events, and not much storyline.

-Eventually though, as the games became more sophisticated and the industry began to produce true 3D games like Doom, the genre began to take off.
+Eventually though, as the games became more sophisticated and the industry began to produce true 3D games like Doom, the genre took off.
 When The Elder Scrolls appeared on the PC, the world of computer RPGs changed forever.

 Do you like RPG games?

 by Electronic Arts is perhaps one of the most well-rounded RPG games of all time.
 While the graphics might not be as great as the Elder Scrolls series, the game makes up for that by having a very good story, some brilliant voice acting, and a very good crafting system that allows you to create some amazing weapons!
 Dragon Age Inquisition

 That's not to say that the graphics are poor—even on the Xbox 360, they are pretty awesome—each area features its own distinct atmosphere with some amazing touches like realistic waves, super effects for fog, etc.

 The gameplay is varied and can keep you busy for over 100 hours if you complete every side quest (which I did)—even after I finished the game I still had a lot of mini-quests to finish, as well as four or five dragons to tackle.

 I've been playing RPG games for 20+ years, and I can honestly say that this is the first game that I have completed without getting bored at some point!

 Great graphics, super sound, intriguing plots and subplots and plenty of moral choices make this one of the best RPG games of all time.